husseinhareb/Polybar-Config/README.md

 My first Polybar configuration on Linux.

 Polybar is a popular and highly customizable status bar for Linux desktop environments.
 It is designed to sit at the top or bottom of the screen, providing users with important system information and notifications.

-The Polybar configuration would be under ~/config/polybar/.
+The Polybar configuration would be under `/config/polybar/`.

-I created couple bash scripts that i used for some functionalities of the bar, for example muting the mic,fan speed...
+I created two scripts that i used for some functionalities of the bar, for example muting the mic,getting fan speed,getting mic volume...

 ![polybar](https://github.com/husseinhareb/Polybar-Config/assets/88323940/27f0cdbb-83c9-42f9-8c45-2b10c71ff3aa)